DevangThakkar/katacoda-scenarios/cloudconductor/creating_CC_modules/step2.md

 In this step, we shall describe the `__init__()` function. `__init__` is a Python constructor that allows us to initialize the attributes of the class.

-As described earlier, the example script we want to modularize counts the number of lines in the header of a BAM file that is passed to it.
-Let us assume that we need this count in a file called `header_count.txt`.
+As described earlier, the example script we want to modularize counts the number of lines and the number of characters in the header of a BAM file that is passed to it.
+Let us assume that we need these counts in files called `header_lines.txt` and `header_chars.txt` respectively.

 <pre class="file" data-filename="Example.py" data-target="replace">
 # Author: Devang Thakkar